HugoSCode/AppDevProject/README.md

 # Demo video
 https://streamable.com/zmpv4x

 * There was an issue at the end with deleting a user which I fixed while still filming.
 Apologies for this.
-I also recognise I likely didnt capture enough of the filtering / sorting for the fields in the video
+I also recognise I likely didnt capture enough of the filtering / sorting for the fields in the video.
+Thought the video would end up being way too long